-Little did we know that the time that our son’s sleep disorder was being disguised as ADHD or a behavior problem.
+Little did we know at the time that our son’s sleep disorder was being disguised as ADHD or a behavior problem.

 Let me start at the beginning before diving right into ADHD and sleep apnea…

 E is our youngest son, and he was the BEST baby.
 He slept all night long (which was something I was NOT used to!)
 He never woke, not even in the middle of the night. 😉 He was happy all of the time.